varnerlab/CHEME-4800-5800-Labs-AY-2024/week-1/Lab-1d/README.md

 ```julia
 include("HelloWorld.jl")
 ```
 and press `Enter`.
-However, before we do this, let's take a quick look at the [include function in the Julia standard library](https://docs.julialang.org/en/v1/base/base/#Base.include).
+However, before we do this, let's look at the [include function in the Julia standard library](https://docs.julialang.org/en/v1/base/base/#Base.include).
 * OK, now that we understand what `include` is doing, let's execute the `HelloWorld.jl` script.
     * `Hmmm`: What assumption did we make about the location of the `HelloWorld.jl` file?
 Let's brainstorm some ways to fix this problem.